SOAR-UWU/UWU-Blobfish/src/uwu_sim/README.md

   - Have to fix all joint types.
   - Haven't tested if inertial & mass estimation is correct, but should definitely adjust mass at least.

+## Teleop

+Due to limitations with Gazebo key publisher, uppercase letters are not supported.
+Assume only lowercase alphanumerics work.
+Additionally, Shift+Space is treated as space since space on its own gets intercepted by Gazebo as sim pause.

 ## Gazebo Customization

 In both cases, specifying even a single plugin disables the defaults \*facepalm\*.